 Feasibility Study Documents:

-A Better South Walton is pleased to announce the next stage of incorporation has begun with the submission of the completed charter to the Florida State Legislature.
 Multiple charter workshops were held in recent months to gather feedback from the community and incorporate key ideas into the draft charter for inclusion in the full version.
 Several key components of the charter were updated to include residents’ ideas for improvement, such as:

 - Creating term limits for council members of two consecutive terms